satyamsah/satyamsah/README.md

 # consuming the micoservies using UI
-we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web) 1.1) Welcome.html : one stop link for all the services 1.2) addemployee.html : It will ask for baisc info of new employee: Name,Designation, Department 1.3) addSalarySlab.html : It will ask for Department, Designation and salary
+we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web)

+1) [Welcome.html](https://github.com/satyamsah/microservice/blob/master/web/Welcome.html) : one stop link for all the services

+2) [addemployee.html](https://github.com/satyamsah/microservice/edit/master/README.md) : It will ask for baisc info of new employee: Name,Designation, Department

+3) [addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html) : It will ask for Department, Designation and Salary assigned.
+The salary is mapped to dept and designation

-1.4) FindSalary.html : It will as for Employee id to fetch the salary of the employee
+4) [FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) : It will ask for Employee id to fetch the salary of the employee.Only numeric values are allowed